KamitaniLab/imageGeneration_MATLAB/README.md

     written by Yukiyasu Kamitani, April 16, 1999 modified by Mitsuaki Tsukamoto, November 15, 2016

-Methods to generate 2D images as matrices using MATLAB are described.
-3D graphics is not covered here.
 Advantages of using MATLAB for image generation are:

 - image as matrix: operation of images without "for" loop